 Thanks to a $5,000 grant from the National Endowment for the Humanities and donations to Friends of the Bernardsville Public Library, the unique items in the Local History Room are properly preserved and available for public use.

-The History Committee, known to us as Local History, maintains a multi-media collection of historical paraphernalia, including photographs, postcards, family histories, newspaper articles, old medicine bottles, crockery and other treasures found in people’s attics and files.
+The History Committee, known to us as Local History, maintains a multi-media collection of historical paraphernalia, including photographs, postcards, family histories, newspaper articles, old medicine bottles, crockery, and other treasures found in people’s attics and files.
 Inquiries are regularly received from people far and wide searching for information about ancestors, obituaries, Bernardsville history, or even famous local estates.
-Oftentimes items are donated to Local History by people who come across things by happenstance and want to insure that they are preserved.
+Oftentimes items are donated to Local History by people who come across things by happenstance and want to ensure that they are preserved.
 Local History volunteers meet in the library twice a week, Tuesday and Thursday, from 1-4 p.m. and are available to answer your questions or provide assistance during those hours.
+Volunteers will also be available on every first Tuesday of the month from 6:30-7:30pm.

 Local History Resources